RebecaStroh/EmployeeManagementApp/README.md

 **Current Problem:** Currently, all functions and file storage are public, posing a significant security risk.

 **Solution:** Implement a robust authentication and authorization system.
-This may include integrating with third-party authentication services (such as Auth0) or utilizing Firebase authentication features.
+This may include integrating Firebase authentication features.

 ### Access Control and Data Security: